qualvalordex/eguamat/README.md

 21) Function min(a) returns the minimum value of an array a
 22) Function range(a) calculates the range (max - min) of an array a
 23) Function median(a) calculates the median of an array a
-24) Function sum(a) calculates the sum of a given array a
+24) Function smtr(a) calculates the sum of a given array a
 25) Function ev(a) calculates the expected value (arithmetic mean) of an array a
 26) Function sse(array) calculates the sum of squared errors (sse) of an array
 27) Function variance(array, flag) calculates the variance of an array.
 If flag = 0 then population.
 If flag = 1 then sample